eastgenomics/eggd_sex_check/README.md

 <!-- /dx-header -->

 ## What does this app do?
 This app determines the sex of a sample based on mapped read counts to chromosomes Y in a given BAM file.
-It employs thresholds (ie number of reads mapped to chromosome Y) to predict the sex and compares it against the reported sex embedded in the sample name.
+It employs thresholds (ie a score proportional to the number of reads mapped to chromosome Y) to predict the sex and compares it against the reported sex embedded in the sample name.
 <br></br>

 ## What are typical use cases for this app?
-The app can be used as one of the quality control steps of sequencing data to confirm the reported sex against the sex inferred from the genomic data.
+The app can be used as one of the quality control steps of sequencing data.
+It serves these key purposes:
+1. Validates reported sex against genotype-inferred sex.
+2. Detects sample swaps
+3. Flags human error in data entry eg misregistration of reported sex
+4. Detects pollution or contamination of samples, which may lead to inaccurate sex determination.
 <br></br>

 ## What data are required for this app to run?